 - A sign-up offer of 25,000 bonus points after you spend $1,000 in net purchases within 60 days of opening your account (worth $250 in statement credit toward travel expenses).

 - If you’re a Business Advantage Relationship Rewards client you can get up to 75% rewards bonus.

 - There are business cards with more generous rewards rates.

 If your business requires you to regularly travel the routes frequented by Alaska Airlines, the Alaska Airlines Visa Business card can give you access to Alaska Companion Fare once a year.
-On the anniversary of opening your account, you will receive a companion fare for just taxes and fees.
+On the anniversary of opening your account, you will receive a companion fare starting at $121 ($99 plus taxes and fees).
 That, in itself, can be worth the $50 annual fee for the company (plus $25 per card).
 Alaska also allows you to transfer miles to its airline partners which increases the flexibility and number of destinations at your disposal for 2019.

 - You get a free checked bag on Alaska flights for you and up to six other passengers.